 * * *

 Closing Thoughts: If you are planning to exchange gifts on your family holiday cruise, be sure to pack the items discussed above.
-Although this might add a little more weight to your overall luggage, it will be worth it for a frustration-free gift giving experience.
+Although this might add a little more weight to your overall luggage, it will be worth it for a frustration-free gift-giving experience.
+With a little planning, you’ll create a holiday celebration filled with joy, free from the stress of forgotten essentials or logistical surprises.